ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/Container.rst

 .. note::

-   On some systems, including Orion, users will need to manually export the path to the Python environment by running:
+   On some systems, including Orion/Hercules, users will need to manually export the path to the Python environment by running:

    .. code-block:: console